cloud-gov/cg-site/_docs/apps/custom-buildpacks.md

 ## Multi-buildpack support

-If your application involves multiple languages, and it's not practical to split it into smaller applications (or the other options [under "Multiple languages" here]({{< relref "docs/getting-started/concepts.md#buildpacks">}})), Cloud Foundry offers support for [using multiple buildpacks](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html) for an application.
+If your application involves multiple languages, and it's not practical to split it into smaller applications (or the other options [under "Multiple languages" here]({ site.baseurl }}{% link _docs/getting-started/concepts.md %}#buildpacks), Cloud Foundry offers support for [using multiple buildpacks](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html) for an application.